 In the space of a few months I had lost my adored sister and my beloved hound but out of the sadness came the strength to honour Pam’s wish for a charity.

-After initial discussions with Andy and Debbie Pownall “Bloodhound Lifeline Ltd.” was incorporated on 16th Sept.
-08,with myself and Andy as the first directors of the company.
 The stated principle aim of the organisation is to provide for the rescue, welfare, assessment, rehabilitation, rehoming and return to health of bloodhounds and related types of hound.